PSLmodels/blog/_posts/2022-04-12-demo-day-policyengine-us.md

 ---
 title: 'Demo Day: Modeling taxes and benefits with the PolicyEngine US web app'
 author: "Max Ghenis"
-description: PolicyEngine US is a web app for computing the impact of US tax and benefit policy.
+description: PolicyEngine US is a new web app for computing the impact of US tax and benefit policy.
 categories: [demo-days, apps, taxes, benefits, us]
 layout: post
 toc: true